 Buying a property is one of the biggest financial decisions you’ll ever make.
 Whether you're purchasing your first apartment or investing in a villa, checking construction quality before buying is crucial.
 Poor construction can lead to costly repairs, safety risks, and lower resale value.
+Here’s a complete guide to help you assess construction quality like a pro before signing the deal.

 Before visiting the property, investigate the developer’s track record.